shawnmcmahon/fit-lit/README.md

 With the last button on the nav bar, the user is able to jump over to the activity display, where they're presented with four different widgets, containing: minutes active today, daily steps and miles walked, weekly minutes active (in the form of a 7-day bar graph), and a comparison of these three activity categories to those of all other users, on average.

 ## Installation
-- Clone down project repository by opening up your console and entering the following command: `git clone [remote-address] [what you want to name the repo]`.
+- Clone down the project repository by opening up your console and entering the following command: `git clone git@github.com:pcmueller/fit-lit.git`.
-- Once you have cloned the repo, change into the root directory and install the project dependencies using `npm install` or `npm i`.
+- Once you've cloned the repo, change into the root directory and install the project dependencies using `npm install` or `npm i`.
 - Run `open src/index.html` to see the HTML page!

 ## Technologies & Design
-- Clean, semantic HTML and CSS applied with a "mobile-first" approach using responsive design.
+- Clean, semantic HTML and CSS implemented with a "mobile-first" approach using responsive design.
-- Accessibility-minded, with HTML passing the WAVE audit tool.
+- ES6 Javascript using arrow functions, classes, and array prototype methods.
-- ES6 Javascript, arrow functions, classes, and array prototype methods.
+- Accessibility-friendly with HTML passing the WAVE audit tool.
 - Test-Driven Development using Mocha and Chai.
-- Charts.js
+- Charts.js for attractive visual data display.

 ## Contributors
 - [Peter Muellerleile](https://github.com/pcmueller)